Filthy Rich (2016 TV series)

 Filthy Rich is a New Zealand comedy drama television series created by Rachel Lang and Gavin Strawhan.
 It premiered on 15 February 2016 on TVNZ 2.
 The show revolves around three illegitimate half siblings who discover they have a claim to a fortune to one of the wealthiest men in New Zealand, John Truebridge.
 When he dies these unwanted heirs stand to share in his legacy but not if his legitimate family has anything to do with it.

 Production

-On 28 May 2015 it was announced by the The New Zealand Herald that the country's most expensive tv show had started filming.
+On 28 May 2015 it was announced by The New Zealand Herald that the country's most expensive tv show had started filming.
 The show was granted NZ$8.25M by the New Zealand government agency, NZ On Air.

 The show premiered on 15 February 2016.

 On 26 July 2016, it was announced the show was renewed for a second season and was granted a further NZ$6.9M in funding from NZ On Air.
 On 13 June 2017 a promo was released for the second season on the show's official Facebook page.

 The second season premiered on 11 July 2017.

 On 15 December 2017 it was announced via the show's official Facebook page that the show did not get renewed for a third season.